-7.2 Long Term Empty Homes
+7.2 - Long Term Empty Homes

 Understanding long term empty homes from local authority Council Tax data often provides the most up to date and accurate position.
-The data can usually identify properties that have been empty for up to 6 months, up to 12 months and over 12 months by year, postcode and Council Tax band.
+The data can usually be broken down into length of time empty (i.e 6-12 months, 12 months - 2 years, 2-5 years, e.t.c) and can also identify properties empty by year, postcode and Council Tax band.

-This provides an opportunity to triangulate this data with information on housing pressures, homelessness, and stock condition in order to develop a targeted approach that will bring properties back into use in the areas most needed and those properties causing most blight within communities.
+This provides an opportunity to triangulate empty homes data with information on housing pressures, homelessness, and stock condition in order to develop a targeted approach that will bring properties causing most blight within communities back into use in the areas where housing is most needed.